gsolamon/Solamon-Portfolio-Projects/Project Descriptions PLEASE READ.md

   1. Installed MS Access, MS SQL Server 2019 Express, and MS SQL Server Management Studio (SSMS) on my personal desktop.
   2. Downloaded large COVID-19 dataset from Our World in Data (Source: [Our World in Data Covid Deaths](https://ourworldindata.org/covid-deaths)).
-  3. Used Microsoft Excel to split the CSV file into a Covid Data workbook (100,000+ rows) and a Country Data workbook (217 rows) to show SQL joins later in project.
+  3. Used Microsoft Excel to split the CSV file into a "Covid Data" workbook (100,000+ rows) and a "Country Data" workbook (217 rows) to show SQL joins later in project.
   5. Connected to local SQLEXPRESS server and named it "Covid Project."
-  6. Imported Covid Data and Country Data workbooks as tables into my Covid Project SQL Server.
+  6. Imported "Covid Data" and "Country Data" workbooks as tables into my "Covid Project" SQL Server database.
-  7. Wrote 31 total queries in Microsoft SQL Server Management Studio to explore key statistics in Covid Data and created 12 views that will be used in Project #2.
+  7. Wrote 31 total queries in Microsoft SQL Server Management Studio to explore key statistics in "Covid Data" and created 12 views that will be used in Project #2.
   8. Query details below:
-     - 2 queries to display all data in Covid Data and Country Data workbooks.
+     - 2 queries to display all data in "Covid Data" and "Country Data" workbooks.
      - 7 queries for country case count, case rate, death count, death rate, and case-fatality statistics using TOP N filters and aggregate functions (MAX and SUM).
      - 2 queries for continent case and death count.
      - 2 queries for global statistics.